 It is the responsibility of the SGA to represent the entire student body, to give thoughtful consideration to student concerns, to present recommendations to the President’s Cabinet for consideration, and to communicate decisions affecting students to the entire student body.

-Students shall be treated on an equal basis in all areas and activities of the university regardless of race, color, religion, gender, sexual orientation, age, national origin, or educationally unrelated handicaps.
+Students shall be treated on an equal basis in all areas and activities of the university regardless of race, color, religion, gender, sexual orientation, gender expression, gender identity, age, national origin, or educationally unrelated handicaps.